alexkiri/Luma-Framework/ReadMe.md

 Starfield and Kingdom Come Deliverance Luma mods are not based on the Luma (generic) Framework and thus should not be confused with it.
 They do share some of the authors, and some of the code features (e.g. HDR stuff), but they are separate entities.

 # Why ReShade?
-It'd be possible to achieve the same without ReShade and game specific code hooks, by only using generic DirectX hooks, but it'd be exponentially more complicated (Some engines re-use render target textures for different purposes, so we couldn't easily tell which ones to upgrade, and ReShade offers settings serialization and a bunch of other features).
+It'd be possible to achieve the same without ReShade and game specific code hooks, by only using generic DirectX hooks, but it'd be exponentially more complicated (even if more performant) (some engines re-use render target textures for different purposes, so we couldn't easily tell which ones to upgrade, and ReShade offers settings serialization and a bunch of other features).